hashkat/hashkat/docs/keywords.md

 This probability set above would allow for half follows and half retweeted retweets.

-####entities
+####agents
 **(type: n/a)** This variable should never be removed from the input file.
-This allows the code to read in all of the different entities declared.
-One can declare as many different entities as one wants, just be sure to properly declare all of the variables covered below.
+This allows the code to read in all of the different agents declared.
+One can declare as many different agents as one wants, just be sure to properly declare all of the variables covered below.

 ####name
-**(type: string)** The names of entities is preference; they can be anything one wants.
-The entities included in the software are Standard, Celebrity, Bot, and Organization.
+**(type: string)** The names of agents is preference; they can be anything one wants.
+The agents included in the software are Standard, Celebrity, Bot, and Organization.

 ####weights
-**(type: n/a)** This variable allows the code to read in the add and follow variables for each entity.
-This should always be declared in the input file for every entity.
+**(type: n/a)** This variable allows the code to read in the add and follow variables for each agent.
+This should always be declared in the input file for every agent.

 ####add
-**(type: double/float)** This variable declares the percentage of the certain entity type in the network.
-Before the simulation is done, a loop is placed over all the different entities declared, and the add variables are summed.
-The value of add declared in each entity type will then be divided by the add sum.
-For example if entity type A has an add value of 75, and entity type B has an add value of 25, then the network will consist of 75% of entity type A, and 25% of entity type B.
+**(type: double/float)** This variable declares the percentage of the certain agent type in the network.
+Before the simulation is done, a loop is placed over all the different agents declared, and the add variables are summed.
+The value of add declared in each agent type will then be divided by the add sum.
+For example if agent type A has an add value of 75, and agent type B has an add value of 25, then the network will consist of 75% of agent type A, and 25% of agent type B.

 ####follow
-**(type: double/float)** This variable sets the weights for following each entity type.
+**(type: double/float)** This variable sets the weights for following each agent type.
 Like the add variable, these weights are summed, and then each follow variable is divided by the total.
 This variable is not used if the follow model is random or preferential, but is used for the other models.
-For example if entity type A has a follow variable of 85, and entity type B has a follow variable of 15, then entity type A will be followed 85% of the time, and entity type B will be followed 15% of the time.
+For example if agent type A has a follow variable of 85, and agent type B has a follow variable of 15, then agent type A will be followed 85% of the time, and agent type B will be followed 15% of the time.

 ####tweet_type
-**(type: double)** When an entity tweets they can be different types of tweets they have.
+**(type: double)** When an agent tweets they can be different types of tweets they have.
 These tweet types are incorporated with the preference classes for retweeting.
 There are four different tweet types currently implemented and they are ‘ideological’, ‘plain’, ‘musical’, and ‘humourous’.
 The weights associated with each tweet type can also be set along with the tweet type.
-These weights can be different for each entity type and the weights are summed and each weight is divided by the sum to produce a probability for generating each tweet type.
+These weights can be different for each agent type and the weights are summed and each weight is divided by the sum to produce a probability for generating each tweet type.
 An example of how to set the tweet types is below:

-entities:
+agents:

--name: EntityType1
+-name: AgentType1

 weights: